Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to count the number of words in a string.
 - Write a program to check if a string is a palindrome.

+28. Day 28 (28th July 2024)
+- Write a Python program to reverse a string.
+- Write a program to find the length of a string without using the built-in len() function.